-The guy John describes was 27 year old Richard Cooke III (or Rik for short) who arrived at the Rishikesh retreat to visit his mother, Nancy Cooke de Herrera, who was a long-time follower of the Maharishi's teachings.
+The guy John describes was 27 year old Richard Cooke III (or Rik for short) who arrived at the Rishikesh retreat to visit his mother, Nancy Cooke de Herrera.
+Nancy was a long-time follower of the Maharishi's teachings and had even worked for him as a publicist in the 60's.
 Another camp member, Mia Farrow, describes Nancy's arrival at the ashram as follows: “A self-important middle-aged American woman arrived, moving a mountain of luggage into the brand-new private bungalow next to Maharishi's...People fled this newcomer and no one was sorry when she left the ashram after a short time to go tiger hunting.”

 In the song, John described her visiting son as “the all-American bullet-headed Saxon mother's son,” which Richard Cooke himself concurs as to the impression he must have made.
 “The other Beatles were always real nice to me but John was always aloof,” Cooke remembers.
 “They epitomized the counter culture and I was the classic good American boy and college athlete.
 There wasn't a whole bunch that we got to connect on.”
 At six foot tall, dressed in white and sporting a crew cut, he undoubtedly stood out among the colorfully dressed spirited proponents of Eastern religious values at that time.

-At some point during their stay, Nancy, her son Richard, and several others set out riding elephants on a trip about three hours away from Rishikesh to hunt tigers that had been killing elephants and had been a concern to the local villagers.
-Their Indian tour guide, Avi Kohli, is depicted in Nancy's book “Beyond Gurus” as explaining that killing tigers was a 'traditional act.'
+At some point during their stay, Nancy, her son Richard, and several others set out riding elephants on a trip about three hours away from Rishikesh to hunt tigers.
+Their Indian tour guide, Avi Kohli, is depicted in Nancy's book “Beyond Gurus: A Woman Of Many Worlds” as explaining that killing tigers was a 'traditional act' that was quite necessary since local villagers had been concerned about tigers killing elephants at that time.
 At one point, Nancy describes an episode of this trip involving them hiding in a tree on a wooden platform called a marchand, aiming downward with the intention of shooting a tiger.
 “Rik sat down and I stood behind him.
 It wasn't long before I saw this flash of yellow and black.
 I let out a yell and Rik twirled and shot the tiger right through the ear.”